CNSP-Workshop/CNSP-resources/docs/authorPage.rst

 Core members
 ------------

 `Giovanni Di Liberto, PhD <https://diliberg.net>`_. |br| Founder and Co-ordinator of the CNSP initiative.
 Co-ordinator of the CNSP workshops in 2021-22.
-Organser of the CNSP-workshop 2023.
+Organiser of the CNSP-workshop 2023.

 Aaron Nidiffer, PhD. |br| Founder of the CNSP initiative.
 Organiser of the CNSP workshops in 2021-22.
 Co-ordinator of the CNSP workshops in 2023